Dushasana

+Dushasana (दुःशासन), also spelled Duhshasana, Dussasana or Duhsasana, is a prominent character in the ancient Hindu epic Mahabharata.
+He is the second eldest of the hundred Kaurava brothers, born to King Dhritarashtra and Queen Gandhari of the Kuru dynasty.
+As the younger brother and close confidant of Duryodhana, the chief antagonist of the epic, Dushasana plays a significant role in many key events leading up to and during the Kurukshetra War.

+Dushasana is best known for his active involvement in the humiliation of Draupadi, the wife of the Pandavas, during the infamous dice game episode, where he dragged her in the royal court and unsuccessfully attempted to disrobe her.
+His actions earn him the wrath of Draupadi and the Pandavas, particularly Bhima, who vows to kill Dushasana—a vow that is ultimately fulfilled during the war by tearing apart his chest.

 Etymology

-His name derives from the Sanskrit words duḥ- "bad" and śāsana "administration"; thus duḥśāsana means "[one who is] bad in administration."
-His actual name Sushasana is derived from Sanskrit words su-"good" and śāsana "rule"; thus Suḥśāsana means "[one who is] good in administration."
-So, his actual name is antonym of his popularized name.
+His name derives from the Sanskrit words duḥ- "hard" and śāsana "rule"; thus duḥśāsana means "[one who is] hard to rule."

 Birth and early life

 When Dhritarashtra's queen Gandhari's pregnancy continued for an unusually long time, she beat her womb in frustration and out of jealousy towards Kunti, the wife of Pandu, who had just given birth to Yudhishthira (the eldest of the five Pandava brothers).
 At this, a hardened mass of grey-coloured flesh emerged from her womb.
 Gandhari was devastated and called upon Vyasa, the great sage who had prophesied she would give birth to one hundred sons, to redeem his words.

-Vyasa divided the ball of flesh into one hundred equal pieces, each piece no bigger than a thumb.
+Vyasa divided the ball of flesh into one hundred and one equal pieces, each piece no bigger than a thumb.
 He put them in pots of milk, which were sealed and buried in the earth for two years.
 At the end of the second year, the first pot was opened and Duryodhana emerged.
-Within a period of one month all the other 99 sons of Dhritarashtra were born.
+Within a period of one month all the other 99 sons and single daughter of Dhritarashtra were born.
 Dushasana was the second after Duryodhana.

 Dushasana was devoted to his older brother Duryodhana.
 He (along with Duryodhana and Shakuni) was very closely involved in the various schemes and plots to kill the Pandavas.